-Non-independent Directors - The current non-independent members of the Board are Scott Tannas and Richard Moore.
-Messrs.
-Tannas and Moore have been determined not to be independent under NI 58-101 as a result of being President and Chief Executive Officer and Chief Financial Officer of the Corporation, respectively.
+The Board of Directors is currently comprised of five members, five (5) of whom are standing for re-election at the Meeting.
+The current non-independent member of the Board is Scott Tannas.
+Mr. Tannas has been determined not to be independent under NI 58-101 as a result of being President and Chief Executive Officer of the Corporation.
+The current independent members of the Board are Messrs.
+Dinning, Yuill, Espey and Jivraj.